openplans/planningpress-plugins/README.md

 planningpress-plugins
 =====================

-Plugins used in instances of PlanningPress
+Wordpress plugins used in instances of PlanningPress.
+Use in conjunction with the planningpress repo.